Tikam02/DevOps-Guide/how-to/install_vagrant.md

 Vagrant is a tool for building and managing virtual machine environments in a single workflow which lowers development environment setup time and increases production parity.

 ## Notice
 The Package Manager method's explanation is based on Ubuntu distribution of GNU/Linux.
-For more distributions explanations, please visit [Vagrant's Original Website](https://www.vagrantup.com).
+For more distributions explanations, please visit [Vagrant's Official Website](https://www.vagrantup.com).

 ## Installation Guide
 You can either download the latest version from [Vagrant](https://www.vagrantup.com/downloads) and install it, or use your package manager instead.